How to Install Webmin on Ubuntu 24.04

 Install required packages

-Webmin relies on some packages to be installed on Ubuntu to run.
-Below are some of the packages that you must install.
+Webmin needs a few packages installed on Ubuntu to work correctly.
+Here are the necessary packages you should install.

 Run the command below to install them.